LABOR LAW NEWS

 Likewise, desks and offices are generally considered employer property, meaning they can be searched.

-Generally, employers are not allowed to listen to or record conversations of their employees without the consent of the parties involved.
+Generally, employers are not allowed to listen to or record conversations of their employees without the consent of at least one of the parties involved.
 The Electronic Communications Privacy Act (ECPA) allows employers to listen in on business calls, but are not allowed to record or listen to private conversations.

 However, employers may install audio recording devices in any location that is used for work, though cafeterias, break rooms and locker rooms are off limits.